-• accounts attributable to elective deferrals
+- accounts attributable to elective deferrals - accounts attributable to Employer nonelective contributions

 Restricted Amounts.
 There are additional restrictions placed on hardship distributions from certain accounts (referred to as "Restricted Accounts").
-You can take hardship distributions from elective deferrals but not from earnings on elective deferrals.
-You cannot take hardship distributions from qualified employer contributions.
+Restricted Accounts include your elective deferrals, nonelective contributions invested in custodial accounts and any qualified nonelective contributions.
+Generally, the only amounts that can be distributed to you from these Restricted Accounts are your elective deferrals (earnings on your elective deferrals cannot be withdrawn for a hardship).
 Ask the Plan Administrator if you need further details.

-ARTICLE VI DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT
+ARTICLE VII DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT